AgnesNM/portfolio-landing-page/README.md

 ## Portfolio Landing Page:Newbie Dev
-## Welcome to my newbie Dev
+## Welcome to my Dev Portfolio
-This is my newbie dev portfolio meant to show you some of the projects that I have worked on.
-If you are a newbie dev and need some code to get you started, please free to use this.
+This is my dev portfolio meant to show you some of the projects that I have worked on this far.
+I

 [V1.1]()